FredDeschenes/prm-fish/README.md

 - Project files are saved in ```~/.prm-fish/``` instead of ```~/.prm/```
 - Does not change prompt to include project name
 - 'add', 'edit' and 'remove' commands can accept multiple projects at once
-- Currently leaks files for open projects if the shell is closed without stopping the project

 Feel free to report any other differences in the [issue tracker](../../issues/).